packit/agile/docs/kanban.md

 #### Complexity

 This is a rough estimation of how much time is expected for this card to be done.
-Mainly to separate epics from single cards. -- work consisting of multiple tasks, usually taking more time and being discussed in quarterly meetings.
+Mainly to separate epics from single cards.
+Epics covers work consisting of multiple tasks, usually taking more time and being discussed in quarterly meetings.

 #### Gain